 5.1 Where possible the University supports all devices, but you have a responsibility to learn how to use and manage your device effectively in the context of this policy.
 Help and advice is available on a reasonable endeavours basis, via the IT HelpDesk, including help installing and configuring apps and other software.
-Helpguides are available on SharePoint and IT

-Newsletters are available here IT support forums are maintained on Moodle.
+Helpguides are available on SharePoint and IT Newsletters are available here IT support forums are maintained on Moodle.

-5.2 The University takes no responsibility for supporting, maintaining, repairing, insuring or otherwise funding employee-owned devices, or for any loss or damage resulting from support and advice provided.
+Document Control Reference: BYOD Policy Issue No: 2 Issue Date: 24.05.2018 Author: Director of IT Services 5.2 The University takes no responsibility for supporting, maintaining, repairing, insuring or otherwise funding employee-owned devices, or for any loss or damage resulting from support and advice provided.